 A community development scheme is a type of strata title development (see next question) that allows for a variety of land tenure arrangements and flexible governance structures.

 A strata title is a type of land tenure.
 You own your title outright (like owning your own house and land) and can borrow against it and leave it as an inheritance.
 Your title also includes rights and ownership of common property.
-At Tasman Ecovillage your title includes ownership of 19 acres of common ground and community facilities.
+At Tasman Ecovillage your title includes shared ownership of 19 acres of common ground and community facilities.

 There are currently around 45 full-time residents (including children) in the village, plus various visitors, WWOOFers and helpers, depending on the season.
 Other members own investment property in the village but live off-site.